kleinech/FapraInfoSys/doc/design.md

 people reviewing, improving and testing the source code which in turn often provides a higher standard for security.

+The application's back-end is based on OpenLDAP, which ought to replace IBM's implementation of an LDAP server.
+Users, Groups and Roles are stored in LDAP's tree.
+OpenLDAP is a free and open source implementation, thus it provides all the advantages mentioned above while being fully compatible with other LDAP implementations.
+It has been around for almost two decades and many rely on it.
+It is well-maintained and practically platform-independent which makes it a perfect choice as base for an application.

 # Architecture
 * Our specific aspect of the application is divided into three parts.
 * First, there is the front-end which must be a browser/web